-Student:

-This is an evaluation of the student as a worker in the company and as a EXCELLENT ABOVE AVERAGE SATISFACTORY NEEDS IMPROVEMENT

-student in the Cooperative Work Experience Program.
-Your evaluation 5 4 3 2

-will help the college instructor assess

-the students overall class

-performance.
-MARK AN "X" IN

-THE SELECTED CATEGORY

-PERSONAL APPEARANCE

-Standard: Dresses appropriately.

-Grooming is above approach

-HUMAN RELATIONS Standard: Is cooperative, courteous,

-and friendly to customers, associates,

-and supervisors.
-Accepts suggestions

-and controls his/her emotions.

-ATTITUDE

-Standard: Is eager to improve.

-Progresses on own initiative;

-dependable, enthusiastic, sincere, has

-appropriate work habits.
-Uses good

-judgment.

-WORKMANSHIP AND SKILL

-Standard: Strives for improvement;

-shows thoroughness, accuracy, and

-precision in detail.
-Has satisfactory

-performance and speed.

-PUNCTUALITY AND

-DEPENDABILITY Standard: Meets deadlines and is

-prompt.
-ATTENDANCE

-Standard: Attends as scheduled

-OVERALL WORK

-PERFORMANCE

-1
+Supervisor: Date: Company Name: Supervisor's Signature Student: This is an evaluation of the student as a worker in the company and as a student in the Work Experience Education Program.
+Your evaluation will EXCELLENT 5 ABOVE AVERAGE SATISFACTORY 3 NEEDS IMPROVEMENT 2 help the college instructor assess the students overall class performance.
+PERSONAL APPEARANCE Standard: Dresses appropriately.
+Grooming is above approach HUMAN RELATIONS Standard: Is cooperative, courteous, and friendly to customers, associates, and supervisors.
+Accepts suggestions and controls his/her emotions.
+ATTITUDE Standard: Is eager to improve.
+Progresses on own initiative; dependable, enthusiastic, sincere, has appropriate work habits.
+Uses good judgment.
+WORKMANSHIP AND SKILL Standard: Strives for improvement; shows thoroughness, accuracy, and precision in detail.
+Has satisfactory performance and speed.
+PUNCTUALITY AND DEPENDABILITY Standard: Meets deadlines and is prompt.
+ATTENDANCE Standard: Attends as scheduled OVERALL WORK PERFORMANCE 7T 1 1 C 1.1 .
+1 .
+1 1 1 .
+1 1

-To what extent do you feel the student met the objectives agreed upon between you, the supervisor, the student and the instructor.
-Answer Yes/No on achievement and rate the performance of the student.
+To what extent do you feel the student met the objectives agreed upon between you (the supervisor), the student and the instructor.
+Excellent: 5; Good: 4; Fair: 3; Poor 2.

-Objective #1 Achieved Excellent Good Fair Poor Objective #2 Achieved Excellent Good Fair Poor Objective #3 Achieved Excellent Good Fair Poor
+Objective #1 Excellent Good Fair Poor

+Objective #2 Excellent Good Fair Poor

+Objective #3 Excellent Good Fair Poor

-RIO HONDO COLLEGE COOPERATIVE WORK EXPERIENCE/INTERNSHIP COURSE
+Objective #4 Excellent Good Fair Poor

-Site Visit Evaluation
+WORK EXPERIENCE EDUCATION/INTERNSHIP COURSE Site Visit Evaluation